TechnionDev/finware-project/README.md

 The Finware project is intended to help raise financial awareness and help households maintain and track a budget.

-Simply put, Finware puts the monthly expenses in clear sight.
+Simply put, the Finware project is an E-ink display that puts the monthly expenses in clear sight (like on the fridge door).

 The project is made of two parts, the E-Ink display (LilyGo T5) and the Raspberry Pi as (the brain of the operation).
 The E-Ink uses BLE to achieve low power consumption.